 The District of New Jersey (DNJ) covers the entire state of New Jersey, with courthouses in Newark, Camden, and Trenton.
 By any measure, New Jersey is one of the highest-immigration states in the country, and the federal district court reflects that.
-The Newark Field Office, the Mount Laurel Field Office, and — critically — the Newark Asylum Office (one of the busiest in the federal system) all generate substantial mandamus volume, while the Third Circuit's plaintiff-favorable mandamus posture makes DNJ one of the more reliable forums in the country for cases with venue flexibility.
+The Newark Field Office, the Mount Laurel Field Office, and — critically — the Newark Asylum Office (one of the busiest in the federal system) all generate substantial mandamus volume.
+Whether DNJ is a favorable forum, however, now depends entirely on which benefit is delayed: the Third Circuit's decision in Geda forecloses adjustment-of-status delay claims under § 1255, while leaving claims founded on a non-discretionary duty where they were.

 Judicial posture